Gledinburgh/project-pizzabox/README.md

 ### store

-+ [required] there should exist at least 2 stores for a customer to choose from
+x [required] there should exist at least 2 stores for a customer to choose from
 + [required] each store should be able to view any and all of their placed orders
 + [required] each store should be able to view any and all of their sales (weekly, monthly, quarterly)

 ### order

-+ [required] each order must be able to modify its collection of pizzas
+x [required] each order must be able to modify its collection of pizzas
 + [required] each order must be able to compute its pricing
 + [required] each order must be limited to a total pricing of no more than $250
 + [required] each order must be limited to a collection of pizzas of no more than 50

 ### pizza

-+ [required] each pizza must be able to have a crust
-+ [required] each pizza must be able to have a size
-+ [required] each pizza must be able to have toppings
+x [required] each pizza must be able to have a crust x [required] each pizza must be able to have a size x [required] each pizza must be able to have toppings
-+ [required] each pizza must be able to compute its pricing
-+ [required] each pizza must have no less than 2 default toppings
++ [required] each pizza must be able to compute its pricing x [required] each pizza must have no less than 2 default toppings
 + [required] each pizza must have no more than 5 total toppings

 ### customer